-- 2.1 The Governing Body Hawridge & Cholesbury C of E School will ensure that - arrangements are in place so that children with medical conditions - o are properly supported; - o can play a full and active role in school life;
+- 2.1 The Governing Body for Hawridge & Cholesbury C of E School will ensure that - arrangements are in place so that children with medical conditions - are properly supported - can play a full and active role in school life - can remain healthy and achieve their academic potential

-- o can remain healthy and achieve their academic potential; - staff are properly trained to provide the support that pupils need; - in line with their safeguarding duties, ensure that pupil's health is not put at unnecessary risk from, e.g. infectious diseases - in those circumstances, they do not have to accept a pupil at time where it would be detrimental to the health of that child or others to do so

-2.2 The Headteacher will ensure that

-- a person is appointed to have overall responsibility for the implementation of this policy; - all staff are aware of the policy for supporting pupils with medical conditions and understand their role in its implementation; - all staff including supply staff who support children with medical needs receive sufficient information to provide appropriate support; - individual Healthcare Plans are developed, monitored and reviewed annually or earlier if evidence is presented that the child's needs have changed.
-Where appropriate Healthcare Plans will be reviewed at the child's Annual Review. - sufficient staff are suitably trained and achieve the necessary level of competency before they take on responsibility to support children with medical conditions; - sufficient numbers of trained staff are available to support all individual healthcare plans to cover staff absence, contingency and emergency situations; - a register of children in the school is kept who have been diagnosed with asthma and/or prescribed a reliever inhaler; - all staff are trained to recognise the symptoms of an asthma attack (and are able to distinguish them from other conditions with similar symptoms); - at least one emergency inhaler kit is maintained and readily available in an emergency situation; - staff are aware of the location of the nearest defibrillator, which is maintained and readily available in an emergency situation; Hawridge Village Hall.
+- staff are properly trained to provide the support that pupils need - in line with their safeguarding duties, ensure that pupil's health is not put at unnecessary risk from, e.g. infectious diseases - in those circumstances, they do not have to accept a pupil at a time where it would be detrimental to the health of that child or others to do so. - 2.2 The Headteacher will ensure that - a person is appointed to have overall responsibility for the implementation of this policy - all staff are aware of the policy for supporting pupils with medical conditions and understand their role in its implementation - all staff including supply staff who support children with medical needs receive sufficient information to provide appropriate support - Individual Healthcare Plans are developed, monitored and reviewed annually or earlier if evidence is presented that the child's needs have changed.
+Where appropriate Healthcare Plans will be reviewed at the child's Annual Review - sufficient staff are suitably trained and achieve the necessary level of competency before they take on responsibility to support children with medical conditions - sufficient numbers of trained staff are available to support all individual healthcare plans to cover staff absence, contingency and emergency situations - a register is kept of children in the school who have been diagnosed with asthma and/or prescribed a reliever inhaler - all staff are trained to recognise the symptoms of an asthma attack (and are able to distinguish them from other conditions with similar symptoms) - at least one emergency inhaler kit is maintained and readily available in an emergency situation - a register is kept of children in the school who have been diagnosed with anaphylaxis and/or prescribed a epi pen/auto injector - all staff are trained to recognise the symptoms of anaphylaxis - staff are trained to use a defibrillator, which is maintained and readily available in an emergency situation

-- risk assessments for school visits, holidays, and other school activities outside of the normal timetable are undertaken for children with medical conditions; - all staff are aware that medical information must be treated confidentially; - school staff are appropriately insured and are aware that they are insured to support pupils in this way.
+- risk assessments for school visits, holidays, and other school activities outside of the normal timetable are undertaken for children with medical conditions - all staff are aware that medical information must be treated confidentially - school staff are appropriately insured and are aware that they are insured to support pupils in this way.